 The words in the 2of12 list are not annotated.

 The 2of12inf list is of a rather different character from the two original "classic" lists.
 Conceptually, it is simple.
-It consists of all the words in the 2of12 list, plus their inflections, amounting to about 81,000 words.
+It consists of all the unhyphenated words in the 2of12 list, plus their inflections, amounting to about 82,000 words.
 This list may be more useful than the other lists for applications like word games.
-It was created to help Kevin Atkinson in his Aspell and SCOWL projects (for which, follow this link).
-Unlike the 6of12 and 2of12 lists, this list is not based exclusively on the contents of my 12 source dictionaries, and for this reason it has, I feel, less authority than the other classic 12dicts lists.
+It was created to help Kevin Atkinson in his Aspell and SCOWL projects (for which, follow these links).
+Unlike the 6of12 and 2of12 lists, this list was not based exclusively on the contents of my 12 source dictionaries, and for this reason it has, I feel, less authority than the other classic 12dicts lists.
 It also probably has a significantly higher error rate than the other lists, for reasons explained below.

 The criteria defining the 2of12inf list are as follows: